 Stage II: Certificate in Behavioural Hypnotherapy (Seven Day Course)

 The Cert CBH is an intermediate qualification designed to help students and currently trained hypnotherapists to integrate hypnotherapy with cognitive behavioural therapy.
 This certificate course is not formally assessed.
-You will receive a certificate of attendance and can use the post-nominals, Cert BH.
+Upon completion, you will receive a Certificate of Attendance for this module.
+Formal qualification is awarded only upon successful completion of the full Level 5 Diploma

 Stage III: Certificate in Cognitive Hypnotherapy (Seven Day Course)